 Water is one of asphalt’s “natural enemies.”
 Puddles of water on an asphalt pavement will slowly break it down, causing a pothole to form.

 Water deteriorates asphalt by breaking the bonds between the asphalt binder and the rocks and sand.
 Asphalt binder is a by-product produced from crude oil during gasoline production, and water and oil don’t mix.

 Water below the asphalt pavement is also an issue.
 Poor drainage below the pavement can saturate and weaken the supporting materials in the aggregate base and subgrade, allowing traffic loading to cause excess damage to the asphalt pavement.

 In addition, water can freeze and expand in large “ice lenses” below the asphalt pavement layer.
 These ice lenses cause the asphalt to heave upward and then become potholes when the ice melts in the spring, which is a result of freeze-thaw cycles.

 For existing pavements, routine maintenance is crucial to protect pavements from water damage.
 Cracksealing, patching, and sealcoating will all extend the life of your pavement by reducing the damage to the pavement caused by water.

-Installing an aggregate base with quality class 5 aggregate will allow your base layer to be strong, stable, and to quickly drain water away from the pavement, but this is not always enough.
+Installing an aggregate base with quality class-5 aggregate will allow your base layer to be strong, stable, and quickly drain water away from the pavement, but this is not always enough.
 A subgrade made of mostly clay may prevent the water from draining.